dh1tw/dh1tw.de/content/post/2008-09-05-ice-filter.md

 # Measurement setup

-As usually I used my "poor man's" Vector Network Analyzer (VNA) from TAPR / Tentec.
+As usual, I used my "poor man's" Vector Network Analyzer (VNA) from TAPR / Tentec.

 In all diagrams <strong><span style="color: #ff0000;">S21 (forward transmission)</span></strong> and <span style="color: #008000;"><strong>S11 (reflexion / impedeance matching)</strong></span> were measured.
 The schematic and the picture below show the measurement setup.